aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Indicates whether the cell formula is an array formula.

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use Cell.IsArrayFormula to check whether the cell formula is an array formula.
 This property will be removed 12 months later since May 2018.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean